Genez-io/genezio-documentation/docs/project-structure/genezio-configuration-file.md

 :::tip
 Each frontend framework will require a specific prefix for environment variables.
-For example, in Vite, you can access environment variables using `process.env.VITE_MY_ENV_VAR`.
+For example, in Vite, you can access environment variables using `import.meta.env.VITE_MY_ENV_VAR`.
 :::

 ```yaml